This is a collaborative post or advertisement.

 Having a home buyers’ survey

-Having been advised to get a home buyers survey done we rang around local surveyors and found one that sounded reputable and was local enough to know any problems with the builds to look out for.
+Having been advised when buying a home to get a home buyers survey done we rang around local surveyors and found one that sounded reputable and was local enough to know any problems with the builds to look out for.

 The surveyor arranged with the seller and went to do the survey a week later and after that, we got a comprehensive report.
 All very simple so far.
 The survey did highlight a few concerns that we needed to go back to the seller with but on the whole we were happy.